All How-To Guides

 Stop.
 Read this entire article before you do anything else.

-I've been a licensed master plumber in New York City for over 30 years.
+I've worked with licensed plumbers as an independent plumbing company owner.
+I've had licensed plumbers as partners.
 I've seen gas leaks handled correctly and I've seen the aftermath when they weren't.
 This is not a DIY job.
 This is not something you troubleshoot.
-If you smell gas in your apartment or building, your only job is to get people out safely and get the right people on the phone.
+If you smell gas in your home, apartment, or building, your only job is to get people out safely and get the right people on the phone.

 Do not try to find the leak.
 Do not try to fix it.
 Do not touch the gas valve if you don't know exactly what you're doing.
 A mistake with a gas line doesn't give you a second chance.